jordannakamoto/CS425/Assignments/02/REPORT.md

 | 05 - threaded + -O3 compiler flag | 3.39s user 0.02s system 684% cpu 0.498 total   | 122.18x | v02 compiled with flag -O3                 |
 | 06 - dynamic + -O3 compiler flag  | 3.69s user 0.02s system 711% cpu 0.522 total   | 116.57x | v03 compiled with flag -O3                 |

+## Conclusion 1
+* It seems that on the smaller data set, the basic threading with the .detach() function performs the best.
+Perhaps this is due to less overhead and locking/unlocking.

 Final dataset...
 |              Version              | Time                                           | Changes                                    |
 |:---------------------------------:|------------------------------------------------|--------------------------------------------|